How to Score Resistance to Adversary Evasion Over Time

 selection_malleable_profile_CatalogChangeListener

-Step 3: Analyze the selection or condition of the analytic
+Step 3: Analyze the Selection or Condition of the Analytic

 Before scoring the analytic, the final step is to consider how the separate components of an analytic are related.
 Understanding the logic of an analytic will help determine how robust it is.

-For our example, the condition states that this analytic will fire if any one of the
+For our example, the condition states that this analytic will fire if any one of the selection_malleable_profile*

-conditions is met, unless the filter condition is also
+conditions is met, unless the filter condition is also true.
+There are four sections in selection_malleable_profile

-: PipeName |
+: PipeName | startswith

 , PipeName